 I HAVE A BACKGROUND AS A CHILDCARE PROFESSIONAL / SPECIALIZATION IN CHILD RELATED HEALTH?
 HOW CAN I HELP?

 - There is always a need for teachers and other personnel with childcare backgrounds.

 - Contact us via email at email@example.com and tell us about your background.
 We will suggest a destination from the current needs.

 WHAT KIND OF ADMINISTRATIVE COSTS DO YOU HAVE AS AN ORGANIZATION?

 - A Drop in the Ocean has minimal administrative costs.
-From July 2016 we employ 1,5 people.
+From 2018 we have 3 1/2 employed people.
 You can find more information on our annual report.